-The model will be solved and estimated separately for each pair of m and p.
-Whenever we report monthly figures they are averages over all the different prices obtained through that month, weighted by the fraction of hours that the demand is in each state.
+We estimate and solve the model separately for each pair of m and p.
+Whenever we report monthly figures they are averages over all the different prices obtained through that month, weighted by the fraction of hours that demand is either peak or off-peak.

-4.2 Investment
+4.2 Firms